 Leaving the rush for filing an insurance claim aside, time is of the essence when it comes to gathering evidence as well.
 Oil leaks and brake marks get washed by the rain; stores and gas stations delete their video recordings, and witnesses forget details.

 Moreover, car accident attorneys need time to investigate, gather evidence, and follow procedures.
 By the time they file a claim, they should already have a clear image of the damages involved.
 If you really want to recover any damages, it is important that you get in touch with a lawyer as soon as possible.

-Why Should I Contact an Indiana Car Accident Attorney?
+Why Should I Contact an Indianapolis Car Accident Lawyer?

-Before you decide whether or not you need the help of a car accident lawyer, you should consider the following aspects:
+Before you decide whether or not you need the help of a car accident lawyer in Indianapolis, you should consider the following aspects: